-- 48. (1) The Municipality may, cause public notice to be given by one or more of the methods referred to in subsection (2)- - (a) to ensure additional public notice of applications listed in sections 45(1) if the Municipality considers notice in accordance with sections 45 or 46 to be ineffective or expects that the notice would be ineffective; or - (b) to give public notice of any other application in terms of this Bylaw. - (2) Public notice contemplated in subsection (1) may be given by- - (a) displaying a notice contemplated in section 47 of a size of at least 60 centimetres by 42 centimetres on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- - (i) the notice is displayed for a minimum of 30 days during any period that the public may comment on the application; and - (ii) the applicant, within 30 days from the last day of display of the notice, submits to the Municipality- - (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and - (bb) at least two photos of the notice, one from close up and one from across the street: - (b) convening a meeting for the purpose of informing affected members of the public of the application; - (c) broadcasting information regarding the application on a local radio station in a specified language; - (d) holding an open day or public meeting to notify and inform affected members of the public of the application;
+- 48. (1) The Municipality may, cause public notice to be given by one or more of the methods referred to in subsection (2)- - (a) to ensure additional public notice of applications listed in sections 45(1) if the Municipality considers notice in accordance with sections 45 or 46 to be ineffective or expects that the notice would be ineffective; or - (b) to give public notice of any other application in terms of this Bylaw. - (2) Public notice contemplated in subsection (1) may be given by-

-- (e) publishing the application on the Municipality's website for the duration of the period within which the public may comment on the application; or - (f) obtaining letters of consent or objection to the application, provided that the letters are accompanied by acceptable evidence that the person signing the letter has been provided with correct and adequate information about the application. - (3) Additional public notice can be given simultaneously with notice given in accordance with sections 45 or 46 or thereafter. - (4) The Municipality may require the applicant to attend to the publication of a notice as contemplated in subsection (2). - (5) An applicant who gives notice in terms of this section must within the period determined by the Municipality of giving notice provide the Municipality with proof, as determined by the Municipality that notice has been given in accordance with subsection (2).
+2 July 2015 Province of the Western Cape: Provincial Gazette Extraordinary 7418 (a) displaying a notice contemplated in section 47 of a size of at least 60 centimetres by 42 centimetres on the frontage of the erf concerned or at any other conspicuous and easily accessible place on the erf, provided that- (i) the notice is displayed for a minimum of 30 days during any period that the public may comment on the application; and (ii) the applicant, within 30 days from the last day of display of the notice, submits to the Municipality- (aa) a sworn affidavit confirming the maintenance of the notice for the prescribed period; and (bb) at least two photos of the notice, one from close up and one from across the street; (b) convening a meeting for the purpose of informing affected members of the public of the application; (c) broadcasting information regarding the application on a local radio station in a specified language; (d) holding an open day or public meeting to notify and inform affected members of the public of the application; (e) publishing the application on the Municipality's website for the duration of the period within which the public may comment on the application; or (f) obtaining letters of consent or objection to the application, provided that the letters are accompanied by acceptable evidence that the person signing the letter has been provided with correct and adequate information about the application.
+(3) itional public notice can be given simultaneously with notice given ccordance with sections 45 or 46 or thereafter.
+(4) Municipality may require the applicant to attend to the publication notice as contemplated in subsection (2).
+(5) perio Mun applicant who gives notice in terms of this section must within the od determined by the Municipality of giving notice provide the nicipality with proof, as determined by the Municipality that notice been given in accordance with subsection(2).